mjcolwell/change_detection_task_oxford/README.md

 This task is intended to be used in healthy individuals to probe visuo-spatial working memory across a parametric distribution.
 Thus, it would provide an adequete measurement to investigate the cognitive effects of a psychopharmacologically active agent.
-The task is currently in use in the PEACE study in Oxford (An fMRI investigation of the effects of selective histamine-3 receptor antagonism on cognitive and emotional processing in healthy individuals).
+The task is currently in use in the PEACE study in Oxford (An fMRI investigation of the effects of selective histamine-3 receptor antagonism on cognitive and emotional processing in healthy individuals - https://clinicaltrials.gov/ct2/show/NCT05849675)

 ## Task specifications
 The initial stimulus presentation lasts 300ms, followed by a short pseudo-random ISI (0.7-1.1s), then the set will reappear on the screen with the colour of one stimulus having changed.
 Participants then must click on the changed square using the mouse, followed by another pseudo-random
 ISI (0.7-1.1s).
 Following the ISI, a colour wheel of eight colours will be presented; using the mouse participants must identify the original colour of the